MV Patrick Morris: Construction

 In 1961, the company sold all six of its ferries.

-The Government of Canada bought the SS New Grand Haven, converted her to diesel, and renamed her the MV Patrick Morris to honour Irishman Patrick Morris, a Newfoundland colonial politician.
-The ship was affectionately known by the nickname Paddy Morris; she became CN's first train ferry to serve the North Sydney - Port aux Basques route.
+The Government of Canada bought New Grand Haven, converted her to diesel, and renamed her Patrick Morris to honour Irishman Patrick Morris, a Newfoundland colonial politician.
+The ship was affectionately known by the nickname Paddy Morris; she became CN's first train ferry to serve the North Sydney-Port aux Basques route.